Land Ho! Where to Stay In A Lighthouse in Victoria

-Plenty of lighthousses in Victoria have related outbuildings and accommodations that the lightstation workers of old would have lived in, newly refurbished and perfect for a stay in something just a little different.
+Plenty of lighthouses in Victoria have related outbuildings and accommodations that the light station workers of old would have lived in, newly refurbished and perfect for a stay in something just a little different.

 Plus it's pretty hard to beat the incredible views from the top of a lighthouse!